Month 1, Day 30, Saturday 3:30 p.m.

-While he was distracted, Oliver slipped on his Lord Stag mask, letting its suction settle onto the skin go his face, and opened the carriage door.
-The angry roil of noise from the crowd flowed over him.
-He paused, because the copper hadn’t used the battle wand to shoot a spell, but had instead cracked the woman across the cheekbone with it.
+While Huntley was distracted, Oliver slipped on his Lord Stag mask, letting its suction settle onto the skin of his face, and opened the carriage door.
+The angry clamor from the crowd flowed over him.
+He paused, because the copper hadn’t used the battle wand to shoot a spell but had instead cracked the woman across the cheekbone with it.

 The man raised his hand to repeat the action just as a skinny, dark-skinned young man stumbled his way out of the surrounding crowd, tripped, and went sprawling onto the cobblestones.

-The bulky device in his hands fell across a box of soup ingredients sat next to the stall, and the sharp flash of blinding-white light from it was evidence enough of what had happened, even with the sound of the shutter being drowned out by the screams.
+He was carrying a bulky device in both hands, which fell across a box of soup ingredients set next to the stall, and the sharp flash of blinding-white light from it was evidence enough of what had happened, even with the sound of the camera obscura’s shutter being drowned out by the screams.

 His older partner was obviously uneasy, and he stepped forward to put a restraining hand on the younger copper’s arm.

-Many of the crowd probably didn’t know exactly what the artifact was, but they knew magic when they saw it, and the response of the coppers was enough to spread a hush through the crowd.
+Many of the crowd probably didn’t know exactly what the artifact was, but they knew magic when they saw it, and the response of the coppers was enough to spread a hush through them.

 Oliver heard it clearly when the young copper asked, “Did you just take a photograph of me?”

-The dark-skinned young man scrambled clumsily upright, almost tripping over his own feet again as he did so and fumbling to get his wire-rimmed glasses to sit straight on his face again.
-“No—I—It was an accident.
+The dark-skinned young man scrambled clumsily upright, almost tripping over his own feet again as he did so, fumbling to get his wire-rimmed glasses to sit straight on his face.
+“No—I—it was an accident.
 I just need—” He cut off with a twisted, horrified expression.